- Graduate Admissions

 The one-credit Research Seminar for First-Year Graduate Students (CS 59100 - RS1) introduces students to the CS faculty and their research, and includes talks on how to conduct research as well as write, present, and review research papers and proposals.
 Students must complete this course in their first year.

-Two more research courses (3 or more credits of CS 69800 each) must be completed by the end of the third semester.
+Two more research courses (each 3 or more credits of CS 69800, Research.
+M.S.
+Thesis) must be completed by the end of the third semester.
 Students are expected to identify a faculty supervisor for each course, and work with that faculty member to define the research project.
 The courses may be supervised by the same or different faculty members.
 Students must write a report at the end of each of these research courses, and will be given a written formal evaluation of that report by the faculty member supervising the research.
 The report and the evaluation will be considered by the Qualifying Examination, Part 2 committee.
 Only one research course can be taken per semester or summer.
 Students who are not doing a research course in the second semester must contact the graduate committee at least one month before registering for the third semester.

 To qualify for the doctoral program, students must pass the qualifying examination, which consists of two parts taken in sequence.
 Part 1 tests for breadth of knowledge in computer science and the ability to use that knowledge.
 Part 2 tests for the knowledge and ability to conduct research.